renerocksai/sublime_zk/README.md

 ### Zettelkasten note folder

 No further configuration is necessary.
-This Zettelkasten plugin works with SublimeText Projects.
+This Zettelkasten plugin works with SublimeText projects.
 It will use exactly the same directory where your SublimeText project file is located.

 #### How do I create a project in SublimeText?

 That's easier than it might look.
 This is how I do it:

-* start with a fresh SublimeText window (no open files or projects).
+* Start with a fresh SublimeText window (containing no open files or projects).
 * Use the menu: "Projects" -> "Save Project As ..." and save this empty project into your desired Zettelkasten folder, giving the project file a name other than untitled if you like.
 * Now add the Zettelkasten folder to your project: "Project" -> "Add Folder To Project..." and select your Zettelkasten folder.
 * Done! :-)